justjoshtings/Final-Project-Group4/Code/README.md

 **Two options to download data:**

 **Option 1:** Manual Download
-1. Manually download, unzip, and move all contents to **FINAL-PROJECT-GROUP4/corpus_data/**.
+1. Manually download, unzip, and move all contents within **archive** folder to **FINAL-PROJECT-GROUP4/corpus_data/**.
+You will need to create the corpus_data directory.
+You can use scp to move files from local machine to a remote machine if needed.

 **Option 2:** Use Kaggle API to download data
 1. Create a Kaggle account API.
 See [here](https://github.com/Kaggle/kaggle-api#api-credentials) or [here](https://adityashrm21.github.io/Setting-Up-Kaggle/).